 Intravesical chemotherapy.
 Intravesical, or local, chemotherapy is usually given by a urologist.
 During this type of therapy, drugs are delivered into the bladder through a catheter that has been inserted through the urethra.
 Local treatment only destroys superficial tumor cells that come in contact with the chemotherapy solution.
 It cannot reach tumor cells in the bladder wall or tumor cells that have spread to other organs.
-Mitomycin-C (available as a generic drug), gemcitabine (Gemzar), and thiotepa (Tepadina) are the drugs used most often for intravesical chemotherapy.
-Other drugs that are used include cisplatin (available as a generic drug), doxorubicin (available as a generic drug), and valrubicin (Valstar).
-In 2020, the FDA also approved mitomycin (Jelmyto) for treatment of patients with low-grade upper tract urothelial cancer.
+Mitomycin-C (available as a generic drug), gemcitabine (Gemzar), docetaxel (Taxotere), and valrubicin (Valstar) are the drugs used most often for intravesical chemotherapy.
+In 2020, the FDA also approved mitomycin (Jelmyto) for treatment of low-grade upper tract urothelial cancer.

 Systemic chemotherapy.
 The most common regimens for systemic, or whole-body, chemotherapy to treat bladder cancer include:

 Carboplatin (available as a generic drug) and gemcitabine

 MVAC, which combines 4 drugs: methotrexate (Rheumatrex, Trexall), vinblastine (Velban), doxorubicin, and cisplatin